 We think we have support in the Scriptures for our teaching that both the righteous and the wicked will experience in their material bodies the consequences of their behavior in the present world.

-“Must all be made manifest.”
-“Receive the things done in his body.”
+“Must all be manifested.”
+“Receive the things done in the body.”
 “Whether good or bad.”

 Eating of the Tree of Life